An infinite family of knots whose hexagonal mosaic number is only realized in non-reduced projections: Definitions

 \section{Definitions}

-We now establish some definitions.
-In the rectangular mosaic setting an $r$-mosaic refers to an $r \times r$ square mosaic board.
-In the hexagonal setting we look at mosaic boards of radius $r$ centered around a given hexagon which we call a \emph{hexagonal $r$-mosaic}.
-The hexagonal 1-mosaic has only one tile, and as with square mosaics the 1-mosaic is too small to be useful.
-The 2-mosaic (seen in Figure~\ref{fig:trefoil}) has the original tile plus the six adjacent tiles for a total of seven tiles and so on.
-Note that the (outer) sides of an $r$-mosaic have $r$ tiles in both the square and hexagonal setting.
-As with square mosaics the midpoint of each tile edge is called a {\em connection point} if it is the endpoint of an arc drawn on that tile.
-Then we say that a tile within a hexagonal mosaic is {\em suitably connected} if each of its connection points is identified with a connection point of an adjacent tile.
-As is standard practice, we only consider mosaics in which all of the tiles are suitably connected (and then we say the mosaic itself is suitably connected).
-In this paper when we talk about mosaics, if we do not specify the rectangular or hexagonal setting we are talking about hexagonal mosaics.
+We now establish some definitions, most of which are developed in \cite{hll} and \cite{jmm}.
+For rectangular mosaics an $r$-mosaic is an $r \times r$ mosaic board made up of square tiles.
+A \emph{hexagonal $r$-mosaic} is a board of hexagonal tiles of radius $r$ centered around a given hexagon.
+The hexagonal 1-mosaic has only one tile, and as with rectangular mosaics the 1-mosaic is too small to be useful.
+The 2-mosaic (seen in Figure~\ref{fig:trefoil}) has the central tile plus six adjacent tiles for a total of seven tiles and so on.
+A rectangular $r$-mosaic is in the shape of a square with outer sides of length $r$.
+A hexagonal $r$-mosaic is roughly in the shape of a (wavy) hexagon where each of the outer sides has $r$ tiles.
+Call the tiles that correspond to the vertices of the hexagon \emph{corner tiles}.

+As with rectangular mosaics the midpoint of each tile edge is called a {\em connection point} if it is the endpoint of an arc drawn on that tile and a given tile is {\em suitably connected} if each of its connection points is identified with a connection point of an adjacent tile.
+As with other mosaic papers, we are only interested in suitably connected mosaics.

-The tiles $t$ away from the center tile are called the \emph{$t^{th}$ corona}, so the six tiles adjacent to the center tile form the first corona and the 12 tiles just outside those form the second corona, etc. (the second corona in Figure~\ref{fig:int} consists of the set of tiles between the red and green markings).
-As in the rectangular case, we call the tiles farthest from the center (the $r-1^{st}$ corona) the \emph{boundary tiles}.
-All the other tiles of the mosaic are called \emph{interior tiles}.
-At times we will also want to divide the interior tiles into their own boundary and interior.
-We call the subset of the interior tiles up through the $r-3^{rd}$ corona the \emph{central tiles} and call the $r-2^{nd}$ corona that sits between the central tiles and the boundary tiles the \emph{penultimate corona} or \emph{penultimate tiles} (see Figure~\ref{fig:int}).
-Given a link mosaic call the arcs that result from intersecting the link with the interior tiles the \emph{interior arcs} of the mosaic.
+The tiles $t$ tiles from from the central tile are called the \emph{$t^{th}$ corona}, thus the first ring of six tiles which are adjacent to the center tile form the first corona and the second ring (of twelve tiles) just outside those form the second corona, etc. Following the traditional definition in the rectangular case, we call the tiles in the outer ring (the $r-1^{st}$ corona) the \emph{boundary tiles}.
+The remaining tiles of the mosaic are called \emph{interior tiles}.
+Sometimes we further divide the interior tiles into their own boundary and interior.
+Let the subset of the interior tiles up through the $r-3^{rd}$ corona be called the \emph{central tiles} and the $r-2^{nd}$ corona be called the \emph{penultimate corona} or \emph{penultimate tiles}.
+The interior tiles in Figure~\ref{fig:int} are shaded pink.
+The second corona is the penultimate corona in that mosaic and is shaded blue.
+The third corona is the boundary corona and is shaded green.
+Given a link mosaic the set of arcs that result from intersecting the link with the interior tiles are called the \emph{interior arcs} of the mosaic.